testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps.md

 ---
 title: "Create Test Steps in Testsigma"
-metadesc: "How to create Test Steps in Testsigma "
+meta_desc: "How to create Test Steps in Testsigma "
 order: 4.30
 page_id: "Create Test Steps in Testsigma"
 warning: false